Child’s pose (Balasana)

 |

 The head is stretched forward towards the ground – the forehead may touch the ground.
-The arms may be stretched forward in front of the head or backwards towards the feet.
+The arms may be stretched forward in front of the head or backward towards the feet.

 Balasana Yoga position video: